• Skip to primary navigation

 • Butter: Always use softened, cubed butter for cookies.
 Mixing cold butter is hard work!
 I typically leave mine out at room temperature for around 1 hour before baking.

 • Caster sugar: Caster sugar is a finer version of granulated white sugar and it gives cookies the perfect texture.
-It's also known as superfine sugar in other parts of the world.
+It's also known as superfine sugar in the USA.

 • Brown sugar: Choose soft, light brown sugar for best results.
-I find that dark brown sugar can be a little overpowering in cookies.
+I find the flavour of dark brown sugar to be a little overpowering in cookies.

-• Vanilla extract: Adding vanilla helps to enhance the rich Milky Bar flavour in these cookies.
+• Vanilla extract: Adding vanilla helps to enhance the rich white chocolate flavour in these cookies.

 • Egg: To help the rest of the ingredients stick together, we need to add a binder and eggs do a fabulous job of this!
-If you prefer to make egg-free Milky Bar cookies, replace the egg with 1 flax "egg", by mixing 1 tablespoon of ground flaxseeds and 3 tablespoons of water.
-Let it sit for 5 minutes until thick and gloopy.
+If you prefer to make egg-free cookies, replace the egg with 1 flax "egg", by mixing 1 tablespoon of ground flaxseeds and 3 tablespoons of water.
+Let it sit for 5 minutes until thick and gloopy then add it to the bowl when the recipe calls for egg.

 • Self-raising flour: As I mentioned in my Kinder Cookies post, I prefer to use self-raising flour in cookies because it saves the need to add any extra raising agents like baking soda or baking powder.